THE STANDARD

 Rhythmic Load Management.

-We reject "Peak and Crash" cycles.
+We reject industrial "Peak and Crash" cycles.
 We build Always-On Readiness.
 The weekly framework balances high-intensity development with strategic regeneration, operating as a closed-loop system.

 The Session Hierarchy

-• DEVELOPMENT (1–3x/week): High-output inputs targeting force production or threshold conditioning.
-Intensity: 9-10 RPE.
+• Development (1–3x/week): High-output inputs targeting force production or threshold conditioning.
+(Intensity: 9-10 RPE)

 Dynamic Load Management (The Sliders)